Tools and resources

 The research should happen before routine stakeholder consultation and the committee should use the findings as part of the evidence base for developing recommendations.

 The developer should contact the quality assurance team for initial discussion as soon as the need for commissioned primary research is identified.
-If the work is likely to involve people using services or their family or carers, the developer should discuss their plans with the public involvement lead.
+If the work is likely to involve people using services or their family or carers, the developer should discuss their plans with the people and communities team lead.

 Once the aim of the primary research is agreed, the developer should discuss the commissioning process with the quality assurance team.